-Blueberries require a moist, well-drained, acidic soil.
+Blueberries require moist, well-drained, acidic soil.
 Loam is best.
 If your soil is alkaline, or if there is a high clay content, your blueberries may thrive better in pots.
 In garden soil, adding plenty of organic matter to create bulk will help.
-Acidic matter is best for this to avoid creating an alkaline pH.
+The acidic matter is best for this to avoid creating an alkaline pH.

 You can add things like pine needles and mulch, but avoid manure which is much too rich and acidic for blueberries to thrive in.
 Mulch helps avoid water fluctuations in the soil, which helps keep the environment moist but not soggy.

 Blueberries are very sensitive to soil acidity.
 If the soil is too alkaline, it will not grow well.
 You can easily measure the pH of your soil in spring using a home testing kit you can purchase at most garden centers.

 You want the pH of your soil to be under pH 5.5.
 If your soil pH is only a little higher than this, you can easily correct this by adding sulfur chips in advance of planting, but if your soil pH is much higher, you should plant your blueberries in a container instead.

 You need to make sure that you accurately test your soil to give your plants the best chance.
 This Apera kit has ±0.1 pH accuracy, see the star ratings over at Amazon.